kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 20, March 21 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I continued making my project prettier with the material components.
+I will be finishing up the section 2 soon.

+**Thoughts**: Not very productive.
+I still want to spend more time with the udemy classes instead of fixing bugs.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/058a1d79a2d16dcf8a0402b8310d7a33e1948a02)

+---

 ### Day 19, March 20 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 I continued working on the posts component and updated my project to Angular 9.